 Chapter Three: Ranting Against the Regime

 The Briefest of Conclusions: So what?
 Why bother?
 How does this matter?

-Kirk Combe is a Professor of English at Denison University in Ohio.
+Kirk Combe is Professor of English at Denison University in Ohio.
 He teaches and researches in satire and drama, cultural studies, and popular culture.
-On these topics he’s published numerous books and articles, to include Theorizing Satire: Essays in Literary Criticism and Masculinity and Monstrosity in Contemporary Hollywood Films.
+On these topics, he’s published numerous books and articles, including Theorizing Satire: Essays in Literary Criticism and Masculinity and Monstrosity in Contemporary Hollywood Films.

 "Kirk Combe brings welcome clarity and precision to delineating and defining an emergent subgenre of popular and cult-favorite narrative work in print, TV, and cinema.
 Bringing to bear literary history and theory coupled with political analysis and cultural critique, Combe usefully and often wittily illuminates the relationship between the current socio-political moment and the 'speculative satire' that comments on it."